The Dingle Way - 8 Days & 7 Nights8 Days & 7 Nights 4.6 Read 92 reviews

-Due the route taken by the Dingle Way, it is sometimes necessary to accommodate you a short walk away from the trail itself, as there is not always suitable accommodation close to the trail.
-Details will again be given on your accommodation sheet.
+Due to the route taken by the Dingle Way, it is sometimes necessary to accommodate you a short walk away from the trail itself, as there is not always suitable accommodation close to the trail.

 - Overnight accommodation in hand picked B&B's, guesthouses and small hotels in en suite rooms wherever possible.

 - A detailed info pack, guide book with route notes and OSI maps.